Shikaga/story/index.md

 Approaching a corner, Emlyn dropped into the shadow of the wall and stuck her head out to check the adjacent corridor.
 Two guards.

 Clad in bright blue uniforms with embroidered silver lining and fine swords by their sides, they appeared stood to attention beside a non-descript door.
 Had they not been there, she may have missed the room entirely, Emlyn thought to herself.
-But their pressense, gave away the prizes within.
+But their presence, gave away the prizes within.

 Stepping out, she took on her guise of the damsel in distress.
 If there was one thing all military men loved, it was having helping out an woman in need.
 Why, who wouldn't be thankful?
 And who knows how thankful she might be?

-"Woah, stop right there!" the first guard yelled, stretching out his hand.
-"What are you doing down here?" asked the younger guard, in a friendlier tone.
+"Woah, stop right there!" the first guard yelled, stretching out his hand.
+"What are you doing down here?" asked the younger guard, in a friendlier tone.

-"Thank goodness" Emlyn replied, putting on her most earnest voice.
-"I got lost, I have been wandering around for ages!"
+"Thank goodness" Emlyn replied, putting on her most earnest voice.
+"I got lost, I have been wandering around for ages!"

 "STOP!
-Not one more step, or I'll run you through!" the senior guard shouted again, putting his right hand to the hilt of his sword, as he pulled the sheath clear of his cloak with military precision.
+Not one more step, or I'll run you through!" the senior guard shouted again, putting his right hand to the hilt of his sword, as he pulled the sheath clear of his cloak with military precision.
 Still, the die was cast and it would take far more than two guards to dissuade her from carrying out her mission.

-"Sorry", she said, almost crying, "I was just so scared".
+"Sorry", she said, almost crying, "I was just so scared".

-"That's okay, but please stand right there, I'll get one of my colleagues will assist you", the guard replied, and moved his hand to put his whistle to his lips.
+"That's okay, but please stand right there, I'll get one of my colleagues will assist you", the guard replied, and moved his hand to put his whistle to his lips.

 She wasn't going to let him get off a summoning call, and by the time he knew to signal an alarm it would be too late.
 Drawing the power of Meranis into her chest, she darted forward with inhuman speed and punched straight for gut.